 The olive fruit of the olive tree is pressed and crushed to released the oil.
 Healthy fats like olive oil are essential for brain function and to transport vitamins and minerals throughout our bodies.
 This is a delicious oil to drizzled over salads and vegetables.

 Cassava flour is also known as Yuca flour and has been a staple food around the world for centuries.
 Cassava is a vegetable and the whole tubular root is peeled, dried and ground down to create a flour (it's not just the extracted starch like tapioca flour).
-Cassava flour has a very mild flavour, is white in colour and has the texture of wholemeal flour.
-It is a very versatile flour and can be used as one-to-one substitute for wheat flour.
+Cassava flour has a very mild earthy flavour, is white in colour and has the texture of wholemeal flour.
+It is similar to coconut flour in the way that it soaks up liquid and needs extra eggs to bind it together.
 This paleo flour is free from grains, gluten, soy, nuts, additives and fillers.
 It's a perfect flour for those doing an autoimmune protocol diet or for nut-free baking.
-Purchase from health food stores or online.
+Cassava flour is high in potassium, calcium, folate and vitamin C. Purchase from health food stores or online.
 You can purchase online direct from an Australian producer, "Three Spades" (threespades.com.au).
 Another good brand is Otto's.

 Paprika is a relative of the chili pepper.
 Smoked paprika is used to add a sweet mildly spicy flavour to dishes and it adds a warm natural colour.
 Use organic smoked paprika, my favourite brands are Simply Organic or Frontier (I purchase online at iherb).